evanfields/evanfields.github.io/_posts/2017-5-31-Allocating-Electoral-College-Seats.md

 title: Allocating Electoral College Seats
 ---

-I was thinking<sup>hi</sup> about the 2016 U.S. Presidential election - unfortunately, that happens a lot these days.
+I was thinking about the 2016 U.S. Presidential election - unfortunately, that happens a lot these days.
 The number of electors allocated to each state depends on that state's population, but the allocation is only updated after a census.
 I was curious how the allocation of electoral seats would change if the census were performed just before the 2016 election and whether that would have made the Electoral College result closer (spoilers: yes, but not by much).

 For this thought experiment, I did the updated allocation using a small mixed integer program.
 Integer programming is a powerful (and fun) technique, and it's well suited to modeling different notions of fairness.
 It's not, however, the tool used for the real allocation: apparently U.S. House seats (and by extension Electoral College seats) are allocated using the [Huntington-Hill method](https://en.wikipedia.org/wiki/Huntington–Hill_method).
 I know approximately nothing about fair allocation in general or the Huntington-Hill method in particular; feel free to educate me.